 Whimsy Stick

-The best flirt pole for high energy dogs isn’t the cheapest one.
-It’s the one that lets your dog complete the full predatory sequence without breaking, snapping, or failing under daily use.
-Most poles on the market are designed for moderate play sessions.
-When a working line Shepherd or Belgian Malinois hits one at full speed, it doesn’t last.
-This guide explains what fails, why it fails, and what a tool built for serious drive actually looks like.
+Generally, most poles on the market are designed for moderate play sessions.
+However, when a working line Shepherd or Belgian Malinois hits one at full speed, it does not last.
+Specifically, this guide explains what fails, why it fails, and what a tool built for serious drive actually looks like.

 TL;DR